-Conversion ratios between strong opioids: Strong evidence for converting between opioids is lacking, with the majority of studies being single dose, small sample size pharmacokinetic studies, usually in healthy volunteers (see section 12.2).
-A number of dose conversion charts are available and can be useful, but there is significant inter-individual variability and they should be used with caution, particularly in the elderly; if there are significant other co-morbidities (eg hepatic or renal impairment); or with polypharmacy.
+Conversion ratios between strong opioids: Strong evidence for converting between opioids is lacking, with the majority of studies being single dose, small sample size pharmacokinetic studies, usually in healthy volunteers.
+A number of dose conversion charts are available and can be useful, but there is significant interindividual variability and they should be used with caution, particularly in the elderly; if there are significant other comorbidities (eg hepatic or renal impairment); or with polypharmacy.